magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Insecure
 --------

-| Needs to be NO if the host is dynamic.
-To IP authenticate set to invite.
+| This option need to be "NO" if the host is dynamic, so the IP authentication changes to port,invite.